n0xia/rubiks-cube/README.md

 ### [Features currently in the works]
+- Very Important: Add an option to input multiple algorithms into the periodicity function and have them all be calculated withou the cube being displayed since the function that checks if it's solved is flawless there's no need for it to be displayed anyway.

 - I noticed blinking on my own machine when the array for turns got really long.
 A good feature would be to create a slider of sorts, where the current turn moves to the center and is only surrounded by 3 turns